paciorek/tutorial-dask-future-test/R-future-gh.md

 ### 1.1.
 Why use futures?

-The future package allows one to write one's computational code without hard-coding whether or how parallelization would be done.
-Instead one writes the code in a generic way and at the top of one's code sets the *plan* for how the parallel computation should be done given the computational resources available.
+The future package allows one to write one’s computational code without hard-coding whether or how parallelization would be done.
+Instead one writes the code in a generic way and at the top of one’s code sets the *plan* for how the parallel computation should be done given the computational resources available.
 Simply changing the *plan* changes how parallelization is done for any given run of the code.